publications

 This patent application introduces techniques for automatically grouping devices based on observed wireless signals.
 The method enables context-aware behaviors, co-location detection, and spatial organization without requiring explicit configuration.
 The system leverages Bluetooth and Wi-Fi signal characteristics, signal strength, and transmission patterns to cluster devices and infer shared physical environments.

-@patent{agrawal2024devicegrouping, author = {Agrawal, Amod and Bocca, Maurizio and Billah, Md Fazlay Rabbi Masum and McClain, Sean and VijayaRaghavan, VenkatRaghavan}, title = {Methods for automatic device grouping from wireless signals}, year = {2024}, location = {United States Patent and Trademark Office}, type = {Patent Application}, note = {US Patent App.
+@patent{agrawal2024devicegrouping, author = {Agrawal, Amod K. and Bocca, Maurizio and Billah, Md Fazlay Rabbi Masum and McClain, Sean and VijayaRaghavan, VenkatRaghavan}, title = {Methods for automatic device grouping from wireless signals}, month = sep, year = {2024}, school = {Patent Application}, location = {United States Patent and Trademark Office}, note = {U.S. Patent App.
 18/900,343, Pending}, address = {United States} }

 2023